csvurt/stl-reader/README.md

 ```

 where, *material* is the material you want to render the mesh with and *scene*
-if the three.js scene object to which you want to add the mesh.
+is the three.js scene object to which you want to add the mesh.